cmhughes/latexindent.pl/readme.txt

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 EXAMPLE 7: commands that split [] across lines; populate
-    %checkunmatchedbracket, for example
+    checkunmatchedbracket, for example

-    my %checkunmatchedbracket=("mycommand"=>1);
+    checkunmatchedbracket:
+        pgfplotstablecreatecol: 1
+        pgfplotstablesave: 1
+        pgfplotstabletypeset: 1
+        mycommand: 1
+        psSolid: 1
+        mycommand: 1

     Include any command name you wish that may split [] across lines; it doesn't have to begin with a \ as in Examples 5 and 6.

-    You can specify particular indentation rules in %indentrules, as in Example 3.
+    You can specify particular indentation rules in indentrules, as in Example 3.

     Before: